 "He's my brother in law."

-"He was friends with my father, before the blackout he used to come visit us."
+"He was friends with my father.
+He used to visit before the blackout."

-"So you're the girl Bass keeps talking about, he really thinks you're going to help him work things out with Georgia."
+"Ah, so you're the girl Bass keeps going on about.
+He really thinks you're going to bring peace with Georgia."

 I shrugged.
 "Maybe I will.
-Why are you so important that you get a whole house to yourself?
-People I've talked to said you were a prisoner."
+What'd you do to get locked in a house by yourself?
+People said you were a prisoner."

 "I am," she said nodding.
 She didn't provide any explanation.
 She glanced out the window.
 "You should go, my guard is about to bring up my breakfast.
 Go out the back."

 I nodded and headed into the hall.
 I could hear footsteps on the stairs, and ducked into the next room until the guard was inside with Rachel.
 Then I hurried downstairs and out the back door.
 Some last day of freedom that was.
 I was even more confused now, than I had been in the first place.